The Thief and the Cobbler: Financial backing inspired by Roger Rabbits success

 In the 1980s, Williams put together a 20-minute sample reel of The Thief, which he showed to Milt Kahl, a friend and one of his animation mentors, at Skywalker Ranch in Marin County.
 Star Wars producer Gary Kurtz briefly worked with Williams to attempt to get financing in the mid-1980s.
 In 1986, Williams met producer Jake Eberts, who began funding the production through his Allied Filmmakers company and eventually provided US$10 million of the film's $28 million budget.
 Allied's distribution and sales partner Majestic Films began promoting the film in industry trades under the working title Once....

 At this time, Eberts encouraged Williams to make changes to the script.
 A subplot involving the characters of Princess Mee-Mee, Yum-Yum's identical twin sister voiced by Catherine Schell, and the Prince Bubba, who had been turned into an ogre and was voiced by Thick Wilson, was deleted, and some animation of the Witch had to be discarded.
 Also deleted was Ken Harris's sequence of a Brigand dreaming of a Biblical temptress.

 Steven Spielberg saw the footage of The Thief and was impressed enough that he and Robert Zemeckis asked Williams to direct the animation of Zemeckis' film Who Framed Roger Rabbit.
 Williams agreed in order to get financing for The Thief and the Cobbler and get it finally finished.
 Roger Rabbit was released by Disney (under their Touchstone Pictures banner) in the United States on 22 June 1988 and became a blockbuster hit.
 Williams won two Oscars for his animation and contributions to the visual effects.
 Although Roger Rabbit ran over budget before animation production began, the success of the film demonstrated Williams's capability to work within a studio system and deliver high-quality animation within time and budget.
 Disney and Spielberg told Williams that in return for doing Roger Rabbit, they would help distribute his film.
 This plan did not come to pass.
-Disney began to put their attention more in their own feature animation, while Spielberg instead opened a rival feature animation studio in London.
+Disney began to put their attention more in their own feature animation, while Spielberg instead opened Amblimation, a rival feature animation studio in London.

 Following his success, Williams and Warner Bros. negotiated a funding and a distribution deal for The Thief and the Cobbler, which included a $25 million marketing budget.
 Williams's current wife Imogen Sutton suggested him to finance Thief with European backers, citing his appreciation of foreign films.
 Richard insisted he could produce the film with a major studio.
 Williams and Warner Bros. signed a negative pickup deal in late 1988, and Williams also received financial aid from Japanese investors.
 He later said: "In hindsight we should have just gone to Europe, take another five years, made it on our own, and then go to a distributor and get people who find it as a novelty".